Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

   - Zone name
   - Zone description
   - Zone id
-- Parameter 3: Proximity of the beacon at point of check-in
+- Parameter 3: Location Info array
-- Parameter 4: Date of check-in; this is provided as a UNIX timestamp
+  - Date of check-in; this is provided as a UNIX timestamp
+  - Latitudinal co-ordinate at the point of beacon
+  - Longitudinal co-ordinate at the point of beacon
+  - Bearing degree at the point of beacon
+  - Speed at the point of beacon
+- Parameter 4: Proximity of the beacon at point of check-in
 - Parameter 5: Beacon is awaiting check-out (Boolean)
 - Parameter 6: JSON Object of custom data (JSON Object)